foodforcode/hi_shepherd/README.md

 ### 🏗 Architecture:
 - Front end:

 > React w/ hooks: A modern, popular front end framework used to create this Single Page Application that allows for seamless re-rendering of data without reloading.
-Hooks allow for the simple state management this project required, without use of additional libraries.
+Hooks allow for the simple state management this project required without use of additional libraries.
 React is fast and highly scalable.

 > Reactstrap powered by Bootstrap: A toolkit for building mobile-first sites with responsive components.
-Provides increased accesibility which is a standard and requirement.
+Provides increased accesibility which is a standard requirement.
 Great for getting this mvp completed in a timely manner and keep components uniform.
-Easily integrates with Sass.
+Easily integrates with preprocessors.

-> Axios: A promise-based library for making HTTP requests and handling responses.
+> Axios: A promise-based library used for retreiving application options and forms and sending form data.

 - Back end: